MateuszJalocha/Wages-analysis-and-football-players-classification/README.md

 - **Serie A** - the best league in Italy,
 - **Ligue 1** - the best league in France.

 Due to the popularity of this discipline, it is also very well paid.
 Players in the English Premier League earn on average £3m a year, which is the highest score among the listed league games.
-This survey will determine what are the dominant earnings players in each league (**Multiple Regression**) and whether we are able to determine their overall position on the pitch (**KNN**, **Random Forest**, **AdaBoosting**) based on player statistics.
+This survey will determine what are the dominants of earnings players in each league (**Multiple Regression**) and whether we are able to determine their main position on the pitch (**KNN**, **Random Forest**, **AdaBoosting**) based on player statistics.
 Due to the differences in statistics that characterise the players, only field players have been taken into account in the survey.
 Below is a boxplot with players earnings depending on the league and position on the pitch and confusion matrix. **It should be taken into account that the data from Fifa are not fully representative**

 <p align="center">